-Youth Services
+Youth and Family Services

 - Direct Referral Program provides services to first time offenders under the age of 15 who are at risk of re-offending.
-Youth participate in 7 Challenges and their parents may attend parenting classes. - Support and Enhancement Services provides intensive case management and cognitive behavioral therapy services for youth on probation. - Safe Place provides youth with easy access to services or safety. - Family Advocacy Services provides support to families who have children attending Lincoln or Mt.
-Pleasant High Schools who are struggling due to their family's homelessness. - Rapid Rehousing and Supportive Services provides case management and rental assistance to youth and young parent families.
+Youth participate in 7 Challenges and their parents may attend parenting classes. - Support and Enhancement Services provides intensive case management and cognitive behavioral therapy services for youth on probation. - Safe Place provides youth with easy access to services or safety. - Family Advocacy Services provides support to families who have youth attending Lincoln or Mt.
+Pleasant High Schools who are struggling due to their family's homelessness. - Rapid Rehousing and Supportive Services provides case management and rental assistance to youth and young parent families. - Independent Living Program provides current and former foster youth and young adults, ages 16 to 21, with essential life skills through individual case management, housing and financial assistance, educational classes and workshops, pro-social activities and events, counseling services, and youth leadership development.